How To Start Making Soap At Home?

 The second part of your recipe are the oils and butters that will give the nice nourishing properties of your soap.
 Read more about what are the most common oils used in soapmaking.
 And if you are feeling fancy, you can also add essential oils, fragrance oils, colorants or sometimes, even food products, such as milk, honey, coffee, herbs, etc.

 Make sure to plan the recipes you want to make in advance, so you can buy all ingredients you need at once.
-Thus, you will save a lot on shipping costs and fees.
+Thus, you will save a lot on shipping costs and fees, which tend to add up a lot when you start making soap at home, as you always want to try different oils, scents or colors.

 Useful resources when you start making soap at home